BaGRoS/pt_quick_sales/README.md

 # Profit Trailer Settings: Quick Sales Strategy
 Settings for Profit Trailer and PTMagic.
 This group of settings is geared towards a quick rate of sales and purchases with sell values around 1% each.
 The settings are heavily dependent on PTMagic.
+[Download the settings here.](https://github.com/stevenshizzleh/pt_quick_sales/releases)

 # Background and Settings
 ## Thought Process Behind Settings